|Nutrition Facts (per serving)|

 Gather the ingredients.

 Pour the ingredients into an old-fashioned glass over crushed ice.

-Simple drinks like this can be served a few different ways.
+- Simple drinks like this can be served a few different ways.
 Pouring it over crushed ice is the traditional way, but you can use ice cubes of any size.
 For the slowest dilution and fullest flavor throughout the drink, consider an ice ball.

-Crème de menthe is not a creamy liqueur.
+- Crème de menthe is not a creamy liqueur.
 The word crème in the bar is used to describe a liqueur that has more sugar than normal.
 It's sweet, but definitely not a cream.

 How Strong Is the Stinger?

 The majority of crème de menthe liqueurs are 25 percent ABV (50 proof).
-Pair that with an 80-proof brandy and your Stinger will have an alcohol content somewhere around 29 percent ABV (58 proof).
+Pair that with an 80-proof brandy and your stinger will have an alcohol content around 29 percent ABV (58 proof).
 That puts this cocktail into the "smooth yet strong" category, meaning it is filled with flavor and won't go unnoticed.